wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo Chat is a feature-rich chat platform designed to build advanced communities.
+Flyzoo is the perfect chat for your community.

-Reach, connect and engage your audience.

-Flyzoo Chat is integrated with the most popular membership plugins.
+All you need to reach, connect and engage your audience.
+Add a feature-rich chat to your site in a few minutes... works with the most popular membership plugins.

 Start your 14-day free trial now!

-Need more time to get strated?
-Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your trial.

 ####Chat####